cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 To view the **backup-all-controllers** job:

 1. Sign in to the CloudBees CI operations center UI.

-   > [!TIP]
-   > Back up jobs are restricted to only admin users via RBAC.
+Note that access to back up jobs is restricted to admin users via RBAC.
 2. From the operations center dashboard, select **All** to view all folders on the operations center.
 3. Navigate to the **admin** folder, and then select the **backup-all-controllers** Cluster Operations job.

 > [!NOTE]
 > If a build fails, it is likely related to a `suffix` that is included in your Terraform variables, and the recommendations from the [Deploy](#deploy) section were not followed.

 #### Create a Velero backup